ganeti/ganeti/man/gnt-instance.rst

 If ``--ignore-ipolicy`` is given any instance policy violations occuring during this operation are ignored.

+Normally, Ganeti will verify that the hypervisor versions on source and target are compatible and error out if they are not.
+If ``--ignore-hvversions`` is given, Ganeti will only warn in this case.

 The ``--no-runtime-changes`` option forbids migrate to alter an instance's runtime before migrating it (eg. ballooning an instance